ypcd/gstunnel/README.md

 In order to ensure higher security, the project uses a strong random number generator based on hardware.

+For better performance, use protobuf as the serialization format.
+(Version 3.8.1 and earlier use json as the serialization format.
+After using the protobuf format, the performance is 4 times that of the json version.)

 It is not recommended to use gstunnel as a complete substitute for VPN (openvpn, ipsec, etc.).

 Gstunnel is just a lightweight network encryption pipeline, which only provides limited security.
-The security is lower than mainstream VPN products such as openvpn and ipsec, and cannot replace mainstream VPNs.
+The security is lower than that of mainstream VPN products such as openvpn and ipsec, and cannot replace mainstream VPNs.

 Compared with traditional VPN, gstunnel also has some security advantages. gstunnel is just an ordinary user-mode program and does not require a dedicated vpn driver (usually a kernel-mode driver with the highest authority).
 Therefore, even if gstunnel has serious security vulnerabilities, under normal circumstances, it will not endanger the security of the entire operating system.
 The dynamic key of gstunnel has better security than the static key used by traditional VPN.

 The gstunnel encrypted tunnel can be a long connection or a short connection, and the specific performance depends on the connection characteristics of the carried service.
 If the business connection is a long connection, the encrypted tunnel will also remain a long connection.
 If the business connection is a short connection, the encrypted tunnel will be a short connection.

-A business connection of the gstunnel client, in the mt mode, will produce 4 business coroutines; in the non-mt mode, will produce 2 business coroutines.
+An encrypted tunnel connection of the gstunnel client, in the mt mode, will generate 4 processing goroutines; in the non-mt mode, it will generate 2 processing goroutines.

-A service connection of the gstunnel client corresponds to a separate and exclusive encryption key, and each service connection uses a different encryption key.
-If the gstunnel client has 10 business connections, there will be ten different encryption keys, and each encryption key is responsible for the encryption and decryption of a business connection.
+An encrypted tunnel connection of the gstunnel client corresponds to a separate and exclusive encryption key, and each encrypted tunnel connection uses a different encryption key.
+If the gstunnel client has 10 encrypted tunnel connections, there will be ten different encryption keys, and each encryption key is solely responsible for the encryption and decryption of an encrypted tunnel connection.

-Supported platforms:
-windows, linux, mac os
+Supported platforms: windows, linux, mac os

 Supported applications:

 HTTP proxy (squid3, etc.), email, socks 5 proxy and other applications developed based on tcp.

-Note: There are some bugs in the project, which have not been fixed yet.
+Note: There are some bugs in the project, which have not been fixed for the time being.
 These bugs do not affect normal use.

 gstunnel is divided into two parts: client and server.